msgpo/standardfile.github.io/doc/spec.md

 For every received item:

 1. (Optional but recommended) Encrypt `content` using server known key and store.
 Decrypt before sending back to client.

-<h1><a id='sharing'></a>Sharing/Publishing</h1>

-When an item is shared, it is accessible by the public.
-To share an item, you set a value for `presentation_name` on the item.

-When presenting, the client must remove local encryption from the item and all other referenced items the client deems related.

-When un-presenting an item, the client must encrypt the item and all other referenced items the client deems related.

-When the server returns an item to the client, it sends back an optional computed value for `presentation_url`.
-This URL is decided by the server.
-The server should also know how to respond to this URL.

 # Next Steps